-PLAAS is hosting a special seminar on 21 November to celebrate International World Fisheries Day.
+PLAAS is hosted a special seminar on 21 November 2019 to celebrate International World Fisheries Day.

 - Elyse Mills, PhD student at Institute of Social Studies in the Hague and visiting scholar at PLAAS

 - Junaid Francis, Sustainable Fisheries manager, WWF and PLAAS student

 The United Nations (UN) declared 21 November “World Fisheries Day”.
 This year many small-scale fishers will focus their attention on the Blue Economy as it threatens their access to resources and to practice their livelihoods.
 They will also focus on securing their tenure rights.

 The UN-FAO, development agencies, the World Bank, governments, regional bodies, big international conservation NGOs and philanthropies are all supporting this new development agenda of Sustainable Blue Economy.
 This means foreign direct investments in extractive industries such as oil, gas, minerals, and fisheries development via aquaculture growth; from establishing hatcheries to investing in fish farming production and markets and claiming large areas of the ocean space for protected areas.